ActuallyFro/SOUS-List/README.md

-# 🍽️ SOUS List - Smart Organized User Shopping List
+# 🍽️ SOUS List - Simplified Order Utility for a Shopping List

 A web-based meal planning and grocery list generator that helps you organize your weekly dinners and create consolidated shopping lists.